nodejs/node/doc/api/domain.md

 <!-- type=misc -->

-Domain error handlers are not a substitute for closing down your process when an error occurs.
+Domain error handlers are not a substitute for closing down a process when an error occurs.

 By the very nature of how [`throw`][] works in JavaScript, there is almost